mcc-us/mcc-us.github.io/_pages/001-navigating-qbo.md

 2. **Enter Invoices:**
    - Enter each invoice into QBO with the following details:
      - **Invoice 1003**:
-       - Date: As specified
+       - Date
-       - Quantity: As specified
+       - Quantity
-       - Item: As specified
+       - Item
-       - Customer: As specified
+       - Customer
      - **Invoice 1004**:
-       - Date: As specified
+       - Date
-       - Quantity: As specified
+       - Quantity
-       - Item: As specified
+       - Item
-       - Customer: As specified
+       - Customer
      - Continue entering each subsequent invoice in the same manner.

 3. **Verify Final Balances:**